percona/percona-server/doc/source/installation/post-installation.rst

 * ``time_zone_transition``
 * ``time_zone_transition_type``

-If you install the server using either the source distribution or generic binary distribution files, the installation creates the time zone tables, but the tables are not populated.
+If you install the server using either the source distribution or the generic binary distribution files, the installation creates the time zone tables, but the tables are not populated.

 The `mysql_tzinfo_to_sql
 <https://dev.mysql.com/doc/refman/8.0/en/mysql-tzinfo-to-sql.html>`_ program
 populates the tables from the ``zoneinfo`` directory data available in Linux.

-A common method to populate the tables is to add the zoneinfo directory path to ``mysql_tzinfo_to_sql`` and then send the output into ``mysql``.
+A common method to populate the tables is to add the zoneinfo directory path to ``mysql_tzinfo_to_sql`` and then send the output into the `mysql system schema <https://dev.mysql.com/doc/refman/8.0/en/system-schema.html>`__.

 The example assumes you are running the command with the ``root`` account.
-You must use an account with the privileges able to modify MySQL system tables.
+The account must have the privileges for modifying the ``mysql`` system schema.

 .. code-block:: bash

-    $ mysql_tzinfo_to_sql /usr/share/zoneinfo | mysql -u root -p rootpassword
+    $ mysql_tzinfo_to_sql /usr/share/zoneinfo | mysql -u root -p -D mysql